jc-gh25/Week16/music-library/README.md

 ### Developer Responsibilities

-The developer was responsible for all critical aspects of the application:
+The developer was responsible for all critical aspects of the application, including:

 **Architecture & Design**
 - Database schema design with complex many-to-many relationships